Title: Development of Next Generation Performance-Based Seismic Design Procedures for New and Existing Buildings

 The provided volumes together describe the resulting methodology, as well as the development of basic building information, response quantities, fragilities, and consequence data used as inputs to the methodology.
 To allow practical implementation of the methodology, work included the collection of fragility and consequence data for most common structural systems and building occupancies, and the development of an electronic Performance Assesment Calculation Tool (PACT) for performing the probabilistic computations and accumulation of losses.

-ATC - 58 PROJECT SUMMARY
+ATC-58 PROJECT SUMMARY

 Phase 1 of the project focused on a review and updating of the program plan presented in the FEMA-349 Action Plan for Performance Based Seismic Design, which defines the work necessary to develop the following series of products: Structural Performance Products, Nonstructural Performance Products, Risk Management Products, Design Guidelines, and Stakeholders Guidelines.
 The principal outcome of the Phase 1 effort was a revised program plan, which was published and released in August 2006 as FEMA 445, Next-Generation Performance-Based Seismic Design Guidelines, Program Plan for New and Existing Buildings.
+A workshop, funded by FEMA, was conducted on June 18, 2002 in Chicago, Illinois, and is documented in the ATC-58-1 report, Proceedings of FEMA-Sponsored Workshop on Communicating Earthquake Risk.

 Phase 2 of the project commenced In 2003, focusing on the initial development a methodology for seismic performance assessment of buildings that provides a framework for identifying the probable consequences, in terms of human losses (deaths and serious injuries), direct economic losses (building repair or replacement costs) and indirect losses (time of lost beneficial use of the building for its intended purpose), resulting from building response to ground shaking.
 Work on Phase 2 was completed in June 2007, with the preparation of the 35% complete draft of the Performance Assessment Guidelines, and a companion electronic Performance Assessment Calculation Tool (PACT).
 This work also resulted in the development of FEMA 461, Interim Testing Protocols for Determining the Seismic Performance Characteristics of Structural and Nonstructural Components, published and released in June 2007.